 Despite the educational turbulence of the 1990s, NHS continued to develop its reputation as a leading provider of rigorous academic education for Melbourne's inner north.
 The school obtained major grants for facility improvements, a science and technology centre of excellence and for piloting learning technologies in the classroom.
 New subjects and programs such as the Music program, French and Chinese languages, the ACE program, and the Duke of Edinburgh program were also introduced or extended.

-As of 2016, the school is one of the largest stand-alone providers of secondary education in Melbourne's northern suburbs.
-Its results (NAPLAN and VCE) are strong and have been on a continuous improvement trend for almost 20 years.
-Currently over 20% of students study music, over 70% represent the school in interschool competitions - from Chess to Australian Rules football.
-Between 60 and 70% of graduates go directly to a University, while 20-25% attend TAFE.
+As of 2018, the school is one of the largest stand-alone providers of secondary education in Melbourne's northern suburbs.
+Its results (NAPLAN and VCE) are strong and have been on a continuous improvement trend for almost 20 years and students enjoy a vibrant co-curricular program including music, sport, debating, leadership and international travel and study tours.

 The school motto originates from Virgil's The Aeneid, Book III, Verse 188; ‘Let us submit to Apollo and, having been advised, let us follow the better course of action - Meliora Sequamur’.
 For Virgil, the tale is a nationalistic epic linking Rome to the legends of Troy.
 In the 21st century it still represents sound advice to ‘follow a better path’.